luxodd/arcade-documentation/docs/arcade-launch/unity-plugin/example-game-test.md

 ---
-sidebar_position: 8
+sidebar_position: 5
-title: Building and Testing the Example Game
+title: Building and Testing in the Browser
 description: Building and Testing the Example Game (WebGL Deployment)
 ---